-Before the rule changes of 1978, a deflected forward pass could only be caught by an offensive player if it was touched first by a defensive player.
-It couldn’t bounce from one offensive player to the other like we have now with a Hail Mary.
-By the way, the Hail Mary is also a nickname for a famous last second touchdown in the 1975 playoff win by Dallas over Minnesota and not the creation of Tom Landry…yet I digress.
+Before the rule changes of 1978, a deflected forward pass could only be caught by an offensive player unless it was touched first by a defensive player.
+It couldn’t bounce from one offensive player to another like we have now with a Hail Mary.
+By the way, The Hail Mary is also a nickname for a famous last second touchdown in the 1975 playoff win by Dallas over Minnesota and not the creation of Tom Landry…yet I digress.
 The Immaculate Reception had everything: drama, controversy, and extreme importance.
 What started the controversy is the lingering question: Did the ball hit Oakland Raider Jack Tatum or Pittsburgh’s John “Frenchy” Fuqua before deflecting to Franco Harris?

 A confident Raider defense took the field expecting to thwart the Steelers final offensive attempt.
 After three failed passing attempts the Steelers were faced with a 4th and 10 from their own 40 yard line with :22 left in the game.
 The Raider defense had played a defensive masterpiece on the road.
 One more play and it was on to face the Dolphins.
 They hadn’t given up a touchdown all day…what could possibly happen??
 Terry Bradshaw dropped back, this was the Steelers last chance, he scrambled to the right to avoid the rush and as two Raiders converged…Bradshaw stood his ground and heaved one down the middle to an open “Frenchy” Fuqua.
 However the late Jack Tatum was closing on the spot where Frenchy reached up to make the catch and….

-Epilogue: A bloody playoff rivalry was born and from 1972-1976 these teams met every year in the playoffs.
+A bloody playoff rivalry was born and from 1972-1976 these teams met every year in the playoffs.
 The Raiders gained some revenge in 1973 with a 33-14 thrashing.
-Then Pittsburgh turned the tables winning the 1974 and ’75 AFC Championships over Oakland before winning Super Bowls IX and X. Then when the Steelers were going for a threepeat ran into a 13-1 Oakland team that defeated them 24-7, on their way to their first Super Bowl win in the 11th edition over the Vikings.
-It all started amidst…a playoff game
+Then Pittsburgh turned the tables winning the 1974 and ’75 AFC Championships over Oakland before winning Super Bowls IX and X. Then when the Steelers were going for a three-peat, ran into a 13-1 Oakland team that defeated them 24-7, on their way to their first Super Bowl win in the 11th edition over the Vikings.
+It all started with the ’72 playoffs and The Immaculate Reception.